-Thanks to Sears, the musicians who gave us the Blues had an ax to grind
+Thanks to Sears, the musicians who gave us the blues had an ax to grind

 Sears is currently singing the bankruptcy blues — but it's a little-known fact that the retail giant also helped nurture the musical genre spawned in the Deep South.

-Dr. Michael Stryker, director of the Jazz Studies program at the University of Illinois at Chicago, said the catalog was likely a Mecca for musicians in the Mississippi Delta.
+Michael Stryker, director of the jazz studies program at the University of Illinois at Chicago, said the catalog was likely a mecca for musicians in the Mississippi Delta.

 "It makes complete sense given the pervasiveness of the Sears catalog," he said.
 "That catalog went everywhere across the country and folks would mail order all sorts of goods."

-The discussion comes a day after Sears Holdings, facing extinction and buckling under a massive debt load, filed for Chapter 11 bankruptcy protection — and after Louis Hyman, an associate history professor at Cornell University, weighed-in on the catalog in a Twitter thread that was shared more than 16,000 times and attracted the attention of the Washington Post and other news organizations.
+The discussion comes as Sears Holdings, facing extinction and buckling under a massive debt load, filed for Chapter 11 bankruptcy protection on Monday — and after Louis Hyman, an associate history professor at Cornell University, weighed in on the catalog in a Twitter thread that was shared more than 16,000 times and attracted the attention of The Washington Post and other news organizations.

-Most African Americans were rural back then and "the only place they had to shop was the local store, which was often owned by the guy who rented them the land," said Hyman.
+Most African-Americans lived in rural areas back then, and "the only place they had to shop was the local store, which was often owned by the guy who rented them the land," said Hyman.

-While these stores were one of the few places were blacks and whites could freely mingle, African Americans had to endure humiliations like being served last or denied credit, he noted.
+While these stores were one of the few places where blacks and whites could freely mingle, African-Americans had to endure humiliations like being served last or denied credit, he noted.

 "So the Sears catalog was an opportunity to buy at city prices and maintain some dignity," he said.